Private Equity • Value Creation • Portfolio Operations

 Demonstrate cleaner controls, stronger vendor discipline, and more sustainable operating behavior that can strengthen quality-of-earnings confidence through exit.

-Link purchasing decisions to payment outcomes — without replacing banks or taking custody of funds.
+Link purchasing decisions, expense workflows, and payment outcomes — without replacing banks or taking custody of funds.

 What this can enable